kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 #### No offline storage

 You even start to wonder if you need to use the offline storage at all.
-Just update the dropbox files and let the dropbox daemon synch them up with your team.
+Just update the dropbox files and let the dropbox daemon sync them up with your team.

 #### Locks